The Josh Award

 2015 – Andy Miah

 In 2015, Andy Miah brought a drone expo to the Museum of Science and Industry.
 The Revolution Manchester gallery at the museum was taken over as a fly zone for drones.
-People had a go at flying a drone to see how they actually fly and find out more about what drones can be used for.
+People had a go at flying a drone to see how they actually fly and found out more about what drones can be used for.

 Andy Miah is the chair of science communication at the University of Salford.